sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 }
 ```

 The `setup` function runs once when the Arduino first turns on.
 When the `setup` function finishes running all of its code, the `loop` function then runs for forever.
+Each time that `loop` finishes it is run again, hence the name loop!

+**Why do we need setup and loop?**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTQ2MDQ0NzgsOTUzMDYwNzczLDE5ND
-MwMDc1NDMsLTgwNjM0NDgwOCw5ODQ5MzAxODVdfQ==
+eyJoaXN0b3J5IjpbLTE4NTEwMzA5OCw5NTMwNjA3NzMsMTk0Mz
+AwNzU0MywtODA2MzQ0ODA4LDk4NDkzMDE4NV19
 -->